 All our processes are in place to ensure your dog gets the best home possible and that everyone is ready for the responsibility pet ownerships requires.

 We offer the following rehoming advice in order that your new pet gets the best start in their new home:

 - Ease the dog gently into family life with very little stimulation in the first few days including restricting visitors to the house.

 - Be aware of anything that might frighten or worry the dog and try to desensitise the dog in a calm and patient manner.

 - One of the most common issues we see in relation to adopted dogs is reactivity towards other dogs.
-Keeping this in mind you should consider when and where you exercise your dog; we advocate they are walked in a quiet area where there are less stressors, for example a high number of other dogs, people, and traffic.
+Keeping this in mind you should consider where you exercise your dog.
+We advocate that the dog is walked in a quiet area where there are less stressors, such as a lot of other dogs, people, and traffic.
 Any increase in the above stimulus should be done slowly and gradually.
 Whilst you may want a walk in a busy beach or park your dog may not yet be ready for this.

 - Dogs need time to adjust to their new surroundings and decompress from sanctuary life.
 To assist with this, we recommend you consider introducing enrichment activities such as filled kongs, snuffle mats/boxes and slow feeders.
 The dogs would have had experience of these while resident in the sanctuary so continuing with familiar activities can be useful in helping the dog to settle.